-Armrest Adjustment Knob

-Tighten to Raise
+Armrest Adjustment Knob Tighten to Raise

-Loosen to Lower

 DRIVER SEAT LUMBAR SUPPORT

 The driver seat lumbar area can be adjusted to provide lower back support while driving.
 The adjustment lever is at the left side of the driver seat.
 Rotate the lever down and to the rear to increase firmness.